 I wonder what I would have done back then.

-Would I have heard the counter-cultural man as He promoted turning away from ritual and embracing a repurposed heart?
-Laying aside the security of rules, clinging to repentance and grace?
-Grasping the new Gospel so tightly it changed my ambitions and my relationships?
+Would I have heard the counter-cultural Man as He promoted turning away from ritual and embracing a repurposed heart?
+Laid aside the security of rules, clinging to repentance and grace?
+Grasped the new Gospel so tightly it changed my ambitions and my relationships?

 “Where your treasure is, there your heart will be also,” He challenged.

 And He’s still right here — warning against materialism and daring me to release anxiety over what others think.

 And I’m still here wondering if He really can be trusted.

 “Here is the bottom line: do not worry about your life.
 Don’t worry about what you will eat or what you will drink.
 Don’t worry about how you clothe your body… Consider the lilies of the field and how they grow.
 They do not work or weave or sew, and yet their garments are stunning…